mrmanishere/mrmanishere.github.io/README.md

-[I'm probably going to use little area as some kind of update blog or whatever
+[I'm probably going to use little area as some kind of update blog

-/11/10/2015\ MM/DD/YYYY added a game called "snake" ( I added it because i find it such a fun and enertaining game!) taken from Webdevtrick.com and all credits due to Webdevtrick.com
+/11/10/2015\ MM/DD/YYYY added a game called "snake" ( I added it because I find it such a fun and enertaining game!) taken from Webdevtrick.com and all credits due to Webdevtrick.com

 /11/06/2025 MM/DD/YYYY\ a new web domain! http://mcinawebbrowser.ddns.net